George Maran: Harvard days 1944–1948

 At age 20 Maran joined the Harvard Glee Club.
 He met Leonard Bernstein sometime between then and his graduation.
 “He heard me at one or more of my concerts and liked my voice" Maran said.
 In the same way Maran met Paul Hindemith, also through attending his lectures.

 Maran graduated from Harvard University in 1948(47).

 Personal life

-On September 15, 1950, Maran married Edit Engel, a Jewish refugee who studying medicine at Tufts College.
+On September 15, 1950, Maran married Edit Engel, a Jewish refugee who was studying medicine at Tufts College.
 They had two children: Elizabeth Ann (Elisha) and Joseph.
 Maran died, aged 85 in Darmstadt, on November 26, 2011, from heart and cardiovascular disease.
 His grave is planned to be located at the Waldfriedhof in Darmstadt.

 Professional life

 Salzburg

-In late 1950 the Marans' moved (in large part through arrangements made by Edit Maran) to Salzburg, they lived in the family house of Herbert Feuerstein (then age 13).
-Maran Studied church music under Domkapellmeister Joseph Messner; Mozart operas under Professor Dr. B. Paumgartner, and sang in the Salzburg Cathedral as solo Tenor for 5 years.
-In 1954 Feuerstein wrote 3 "Dehmel-Gedichte" (text from Richard Dehmel) songs for him.
-The songs themselves were first publicly performed at Marans’ 80th birthday celebration at Staatstheater Darmstadt with Feuerstein himself playing the piano.
+In late 1950 the Marans moved (in large part through arrangements made by Edit Maran) to Salzburg, they lived in the family house of Herbert Feuerstein (then age 13).
+Maran studied church music under Domkapellmeister Joseph Messner; Mozart operas under Professor Dr. B. Paumgartner, and sang in the Salzburg Cathedral as solo Tenor for 5 years.
+In 1954 Feuerstein wrote thfree "Dehmel-Gedichte" (text from Richard Dehmel) songs for him.
+The songs themselves were first publicly performed at Maran's 80th birthday celebration at Staatstheater Darmstadt with Feuerstein himself playing the piano.